How many women with PMS does it take to change a light bulb?”

 More than 150 symptoms have been attributed to PMS!
 The symptoms are so common that the medical community considered discarding the term “PMS” and accepting the symptoms as normal!
 This attitude trivializes the daily significance of PMS for the millions of women women who suffer from it.
 For at least 5% of all menstruating women, the symptoms of PMS are so severe that they are incapacitated on a monthly basis.
 For many women, even moderate PMS can interfere with work and can disrupt everything from parenting to social relationships.

 What Causes PMS?

-PMS is usually due to a combination of factors that lead to hormonal imbalances, imbalances in the stress hormones, and the neurotransmitters (chemicals that control mood).
+PMS is, interestingly, less due to hormonal imbalances than it is due to imbalances in the stress hormones and the neurotransmitters (chemicals that control mood).

 - Nutrient deficiencies (especially B6, vitamin E, vitamin A, calcium, and magnesium)

-- Stress (relationship, marital/sexual difficulties; workplace stress, money, etc.)
+- Stress and adrenal dysfunction (relationship, marital/sexual difficulties; workplace stress, money, etc.)